This blog may contain affiliate links. Read our disclosure policy for more info.

 A short detour off State Highway 1 (SH1) is the small coastal village of Gore Bay, a very popular spot with surfers!
 Gore Bay is especially favored by Christchurch locals who escape to one of the many beachside bachs (holiday homes) for a break from city life.

 Make sure to stop at the weird and wonderful Cathedral Cliffs on your drive in.
 These cliffs are siltstone pillars formed by erosion and are a great example of the American “badlands’ landscape we commonly see in Western movies.

-The beach at Gore Bay is a great place to stretch your legs too, and at low tide, you can collect stunning paua shells on the beach’s southern end.
-Important to note is that there are no shops or facilities (besides toilets) at Gore Bay so why not buy some food in Cheviot (the closest town) and have a picnic on the beach or at one of the picnic benches near the parking lot.
+The beach at Gore Bay is a great place to stretch your legs too, and at low tide, you can collect stunning Paua shells on the beach’s southern end.
+There are no shops or facilities (besides toilets) at Gore Bay, so why not buy some food in Cheviot (the closest town) and have a picnic on the beach or at one of the picnic benches near the parking lot?

 If you have a self-contained vehicle, Gore Bay is a great place to spend the night at the Gore Bay & Buxton Camp Grounds.
-Otherwise, Broadview Motel in nearby Cheviot (a 5 km drive away) is a great option.
+Otherwise, Broadview Motel in nearby Cheviot (a 5 km/3.1 mi drive away) is a great option.

 14. Waipara (wine region)

 Just an hour’s drive from Kaikoura is one of the best wine regions in New Zealand.
 The climate here is perfect for grape growing because it has the highest summer temperatures and lowest rainfall of any of the country’s wine regions.
 Some of my favorite New Zealand wine is from Waipara with the best varieties grown here being Pinot Noir, Chardonnay, and Riesling.